GloriousByte/Data_Science_Stuff/README.md

 </br>

 #### mooc-data...
-contains completed exercises for reference.
+contains my completed assignments for reference.
 The exercises are from the University of Helsinki's MOOC for data analysis using python.
 </br>